XLearning-SCU/2025-NeurIPS-CRL/README.md

 <div align=center><img src="figures/similarity-change.png" width = "65%"/></div>

-To employ CRL, we ask the LLM for the common scenes and obtain the conditional representation of the query and candidate images, then calculate and sum the similarities of these two factors for retrieval.
+To employ CRL, we ask the LLM for the common scenes, obtaining the conditional representation of the query and candidate images.
+Then, we calculate and sum the similarities of these two factors for retrieval.

 #### ❖ Fashion Retrieval